Nativity of Jesus: Visual arts

-One of the most visible traditions during the Christmas season is the display of manger scenes depicting the nativity, usually in the form of statues or figurines, in private homes, businesses and churches, either inside or outside the building.
+One of the most visible traditions during the Christmas season is the display of manger scenes depicting the Nativity, usually in the form of statues or figurines, in private homes, businesses and churches, either inside or outside the building.
 This tradition is usually attributed to Francis of Assisi who was described as creating such a display at Greccio, Italy, in 1223 as related by St. Bonaventure in his Life of Saint Francis of Assisi written around 1260.

-Before the manger scene tradition developed, there were paintings depicting the subject.
-The earliest artistic depictions of the nativity were in the catacombs and on sarcophagi in Rome.
+Before the tradition of building and displaying manger scenes developed, there were paintings depicting the subject.
+The earliest artistic depictions of the Nativity were in the catacombs and on sarcophagi in Rome.
 As gentile visitors, the Magi were popular in these scenes, representing the significance of the arrival of the Messiah to all peoples.
 The ox and ass were also taken to symbolize the Jews and the gentiles, and have remained a constant since the earliest depictions.
 Mary was soon seated on a throne as the Magi visited.

-Depictions of the nativity soon became a normal component of cycles in art illustrating both the Life of Christ and the Life of the Virgin.
+Depictions of the Nativity soon became a normal component of cycles in art illustrating both the Life of Christ and the Life of the Virgin.
 Nativity images also carry the message of redemption: God's unification with matter forms the mystery of the Incarnation, a turning point in the Christian perspective on Salvation.

-In the Eastern Church painted icons of the nativity often correspond to specific hymns to Mary, e.g. to the Kontakion: "The Virgin today bringeth forth the Transubstantial, and the eart offereth a cave to the Unapproachable."
-In many Eastern icons of nativity (often accompanied by matching hymnody) two basic elements are emphasized.
+In the Eastern Church painted icons of the Nativity often correspond to specific hymns to Mary, e.g. to the Kontakion: "The Virgin today bringeth forth the Transubstantial, and the eart offereth a cave to the Unapproachable."
+In many Eastern icons of Nativity (often accompanied by matching hymnody) two basic elements are emphasized.
 First the event portrays the mystery of incarnation as a foundation for the Christian faith, and the combined nature of Christ as divine and human.
 Secondly, it relates the event to the natural life of the world, and its consequences for humanity.